 This is how you use PDF Expert to add a password to PDF on Mac.

-Comparing all the five solutions above, UPDF is the best choice.
+Comparing all the five solutions to password protect PDF on Mac above, UPDF is the best choice.
 Aside from its incredible feature like locking your PDF files, UPDF can also be your PDF solution to edit PDFs, annotate PDFs, and convert PDFs.
 Give UPDF a shot if you're tired of worrying about intruders in your PDF files.
 It can be tailored to your specific needs.
 UPDF's unrivaled service quality will astound you at every step of your PDF journey.